Sulejman Demollari: Managerial career

 In 2001, Demollari started his coaching career at Albania's national team having a total of 9 games (1 victory, 3 draws, 5 losses), including two at the 2002 World Cup qualifiers.
-He also coached his former club, Dinamo Tirana.
+He also coached the club at which he began his playing career, Dinamo Tirana.

-From 2011 until 2012 Demollari worked as a scout for Dinamo București, bringing Elis Bakaj at the club.
+From 2011 until 2012, Demollari worked as a scout for Dinamo București, bringing Elis Bakaj at the club.